top of page

 The covers of the book+CD which resulted from the 1st, 2nd and 3rd editions.
 Here is the link to our latest publication.

 A volume+CD with ISBN number, containing papers and recordings selected/approved by the Editors, and whose authors/performers have given consent to publication and signed a copyright release, is expected as a result of the conference, but not guaranteed, as all AEMC publications undergo an independent peer review process.
-No additional fee is expected for inclusion in the eventual publication stemming from the conference
+No additional fee will be charged for inclusion in the eventual publication stemming from the conference.
+Please note that in all previous editions of the AEMC conference, also artistic performances (of the artists willing to have their performances appear) have been published, likewise at no additional cost, on a CD included in the conference proceedings volumes.

 People